nvaccess/nvda/user_docs/en/userGuide.md

 |tones |NVDA will play tones when the  level of indentation changes while navigating a document.
 The tone will increase in pitch every space, and for a tab, it will increase in pitch the equivalent of 4 spaces.|
 |both Speech and Tones |NVDA will indicate  indentation using both of the above methods while navigating a document.|

-If you tick the "Ignore blank lines for line indentation reporting" checkbox, then indentation changes won't be reported for blank lines.
-This may be useful when reading a document where blank lines are used to separate indented bloks of text, such as in programming source code.

 #### Document Navigation {#DocumentNavigation}

 This category allows you to adjust various aspects of document navigation.